-X-Cart with the add-on VAT/GST enabled allows you to use either VAT-inclusive or VAT-exclusive representation for prices.
+With the VAT/GST add-on enabled, X-Cart allows you to use either VAT-inclusive or VAT-exclusive representation for prices.

-Setting up VAT-inclusive prices has some peculiarities that a store admin should keep in mind when configuring taxes and prices.
+Setting up VAT-inclusive prices has some peculiarities that a store admin should consider when configuring taxes and costs.

-Whether your prices are displayed as VAT-inclusive or VAT-exclusive on the storefront depends on the value of the setting “Display prices in catalog including VAT/GST”.
+Whether your prices are displayed as VAT-inclusive or VAT-exclusive on the storefront depends on the value of the "Display prices in catalog including VAT/GST" setting.
 For more details, see Configuring VAT/GST.

-Let us consider one of the most popular cases in the taxes setup routine.
+Let us consider one of the most popular tax setup cases.

 A product has a price set to £100 in the database.